Skip to main content

 Supplier Engagement, Monitoring and Verification through the Sustainable Dairy Partnership

-In order to help our suppliers accelerate their efforts on sustainability and contribute to the achievement of our goals, we are also committed to investing with our suppliers in interventions at the field level focused on our priority issues.
+To help our suppliers accelerate their sustainability efforts and contribute to the achievement of our goals, we are committed to investing with our suppliers in interventions at the field level focused on our priority issues.

-In 2021, in collaboration with Land O’Lakes, our highest-volume dairy supplier and strategic partner, and the Alliance for the Chesapeake Bay, we have launched a three-year pilot program, Sustainable Dairy PA, to reduce GHG emissions and protect water quality across dairy farms in our Pennsylvania supply chain.
-Through this program Hershey will provide funding to support the implementation of manure storage facilities, soil health practices, riparian forest buffers and other efforts to enhance sustainability on our supplying farms.
-We are currently in the process of evaluating further opportunities to support the development of more sustainable practices.
+We are collaborating with Land O’Lakes, our highest-volume dairy supplier and strategic partner, and the Alliance for the Chesapeake Bay on a three-year pilot program, Sustainable Dairy PA.
+Now in its second year, this program aims to reduce GHG emissions and protect water quality across dairy farms in our Pennsylvania supply chain.
+To achieve these goals, Hershey is providing funding to support the implementation of riparian forest buffers and other efforts to enhance sustainability on our supplying farms.

 Our partnership with dairy provider Land O'Lakes highlights the opportunity to chip away at the growing environmental footprint of food production by focusing on the dairy ingredient supply chain.